Being Cabin Crew | The Ugly Truth Part 4

 Being Cabin Crew | The Ugly Truth Part 5

-My dad and I were with her in a curtained off cubicle in Accident and Emergency.
-I kept telling her to lay down and relax.
-I thought she had eventually fallen asleep but her breathing didn’t sound normal.
-When I tried to speak to her she didn’t respond.
-I called the nurse who was alarmed and asked me how long she’d been breathing like that.
+My dad and I were with her in a curtained-off cubicle in Accident and Emergency.
+I kept telling her to lie down and relax.
+I thought she had eventually fallen asleep, but her breathing didn’t sound normal.
+When I tried to speak to her, she didn’t respond.
+I called the nurse who was visibly alarmed and asked me how long she’d been breathing like that.

 smiling mother and son